 Christy went on to tell me, “Floral backdrops and walls seem to be very popular with clients these days.”
 She loves to create items that will be over-the-top and wow wedding guests.
 She often gets requests for specific items – recently, she created key fobs that replicated a vintage hotel key.

 “If you can dream it, we can create it,” was how Christy summed up what she does for each and every customer.

 You can find Christy at www.paperbloomsnmore.com or by email at email@example.com.
 She also can be found on Facebook.
 Paper Blooms ‘n’ More is located in Cincinnati, but can ship items to any location.
 To date, they have shipped items to every state in the United States, as well as Belgium, Holland, Russia, Italy, Singapore, New Zealand, and Chile.
 Christy stated, “We love what we do and want to create that perfect moment for your special day!”

 Write Your Own Story For a Remarkable Wedding!

 There are so many ways you can tell your story, and make your wedding not only unique and remarkable – but memorable too!
 And you can do this even on a budget!
 Don’t be afraid to explore your options – and I always recommend hiring an experienced wedding planner to guide you to the best options for you!
 And remember, TLC Events & Weddings has a very talented Décor Design Assistant who can handle everything for you!

 Let’s get started today creating a magical wedding!
-Visit my Wedding Services or Event Services page to learn more, and then complete the form on the Contact page to schedule an initial consultation at no charge to you!
+Visit my Services page to learn more, and then complete the form on the Contact page to schedule an initial consultation at no charge to you!